yairazaria/open-libary-app/README.md

 ## Getting Started
-1. Make sure you have *Node.js* 10 or higher and *npm* 6 or higher installed.
-2. Before starting to run the local client or the local server on the first time, make sure to install packages by running `npm install` in the client/server folder.
+1. Before starting to run the local client or the local server on the first time, make sure to install packages by running `npm install` in the client folder.
-3. To start the client `cd client && npm start`.
+2. To start the client `cd client && npm start`.

  two main pages:
 - books search